Privacy law: Bahamas

 The Bahamas has an official data protection law that protects the personal information of its citizens in both the private and public sector: Data Protection Act 2003 (the Bahamas Law).
 The Bahamas Law appoints a data protection commissioner to the Office of Data Protection to ensure that data protection is being held.
 Even though there is legislation enforced in the Bahamas through the Data Protection Act 2003, the act lacks many enforcements since a data protection officer doesn't need to be in office nor does any group or organization need to notify the Office of Data Protection when a hacker has breached privacy law.
 Also, there are no requirements for registering databases or restricting data flow across national borders.
 Therefore, the legislation does not meet European Union standards, which was the goal of creating the law in the first place.

-The Bahamas is also a member of CARICOM, the Caribbean Community.

 Belize

-Belize is currently part of the minority of countries that do not have any official data privacy laws.
-However, the Freedom of Information Act (2000) currently protects the personal information of the citizens of Belize, but there is no current documentation that distinguishes if this act includes electronic data.

-As a consequence of the lack of official data privacy laws, there was a breach of personal data in 2009 when an employee's laptop from Belize's Vital Statistics Unit was stolen, containing birth certification information for all citizens residing in Belize.
-Even though the robbery was not intentionally targeting the laptop - the robber did not predict the severity of the theft - Belize was put in a vulnerable position which could have been avoided if regulations were in order.
+Belize has an official privacy act which is the Data Protection Act (2021).
+This act regulates the usage and collection of personal data to protect individual privacy.
+This act establishes different data protection principles and data subjects.

+Additionally, the Freedom of Information Act currently protects the personal information of the citizens of Belize.
+The Freedom of Information Act became effective in 1967 and is a federal law that grants any individual to access records from federal government agencies.
+The FOIA grants public access to businesses and organizations to be able to access federal records, but does not provide access to federal records held from the United States.